United Way sets fan giveaway

-HIGH POINT — Seniors and disabled residents without sufficient air conditioning can get a free fan next week.
+HIGH POINT — Seniors and disabled residents without sufficient air conditioning can get a free fan this week.

-The United Way of Greater High Point is hosting a fan giveaway on Thursday, July 14, from 2 to 4 p.m. at West End Ministries, 903 W. English Road.
+The United Way of Greater High Point is hosting a fan giveaway 2-4 p.m.
+Thursday at West End Ministries, 903 W. English Road, for people age 60 or older or disabled adults with proof of disability and a cooling situation that presents a health threat.
+Photo ID and proof of Guilford County residency are required.

 The United Way is accepting donations and asks that all donated fans be 20-inch box fans, new in the box, and UL-approved.
 Donations to purchase fans ($25 per fan) also are being accepted.